Are The Scarpa Cyrus Womens Hiking Boots Really Tough Enough For A Hike?

 Some were even able to wear them out of the box without any need to break them in.

 This doesn’t mean that this Scarpa boot isn’t up to the job for a hike.
 That nu-buck upper is also water resistant – but not necessarily waterproof – for a walk-in damp conditions.

 There is a strong lace-up closure up to the ankle for added security.
 The sole also has a decent grip.
 There isn’t much else here in the way of features.

 This isn’t a boot specifically designed for tough hikes – which is where some of the downsides begin to appear.

 The water resistance is the deal breaker with these Scarpa Cyrus Breathable Walking Boots.

-The biggest problem with these boots seems to be that level of water resistance over waterproofing.
+The biggest problem with these boots seems to be the level of water resistance over waterproofing.
 This isn’t going to handle heavy storms or big puddles.
 In fact, there have been wearers that experienced a fault in the stitching where water began to seep in.

 Otherwise, there are few complaints from buyers about these walking boots.
 When users wear them in the right conditions, they can find that the boots last a while and don’t cause many problems.

-The issue here is that the right conditions don’t always match that idea a long hike in the countryside.
+The issue here is that the right conditions don’t always match that idea of a long hike in the countryside.

 Are these Scarpa Cyrus Women’s Hiking Boots still recommendable with this issue in mind?